raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_ignore_hotplug

 Setting this to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
-In other words, composite output mode will be used even if a HDMI monitor is detected.
+In other words, composite output mode will be used even if an HDMI monitor is detected.

 #### disable_overscan